SOKamal213/DXLProM42Control/README.md

 ## Getting Started

-Install DynamixelSDK3.x minimum, [Dynamixel SDK](https://github.com/ROBOTIS-GIT/DynamixelSDK)
+Install DynamixelSDK3.x minimum, [Dynamixel SDK](https://github.com/ROBOTIS-GIT/DynamixelSDK).
+Set up your environment, build SDK.

+Get this repo, add to your project, link the SDK libs, include and src files, uncomment sample test code in .cpp file.

-Later, 31 May 2018
+Later, 11 June 2018
 ### Prerequisites

 What things you need to install the software and how to install them